javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

     new Date(2011, 0, 1); // the same, hours etc are 0 by default
     ```

-    The minimal precision is 1 ms (1/1000 sec):
+    The maximal precision is 1 ms (1/1000 sec):

     ```js run
     let date = new Date(2011, 0, 1, 2, 3, 4, 567);